Qqwy/elixir-blocked/README.md

 PR's are very much accepted!

-- Maybe at some point support GitLab or other repository-hosts as well?
+- Maybe at some point support GitLab, Bitbucket or other repository-hosts as well?

 # Attribution